eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/installation-operating.md

 ```

-Ditto will perform a [search things operation](basic-search.html#search-queries) every `20m` (20 minutes), providing
+Ditto will perform an [aggregation operation](https://www.mongodb.com/docs/manual/aggregation/) over the search db collection every `20m` (20 minutes), providing
 a gauge named `online_devices` with the value of devices that match the filter.
 The tags `online` and `location` will be added.
 Their values will be resolved from the placeholders `{{online_placeholder}}` and `{{attributes/Info/location}}` respectively.

-In Prometheus format this would look like:
+In Prometheus format, this would look like:
 ```
 online_status{location="Berlin",online="false"} 6.0
 online_status{location="Immenstaad",online="true"} 8.0